 Breakout rooms

 Let’s say you want to distribute call participants into smaller groups, where they can hear and see each other but nobody else.
 The common term for this kind of feature is “breakout rooms”, so it makes sense that your first thought might be to literally break these participants out to separate Daily rooms.
-So how do you do that without having multiple call objects?
+So how do you do that without having multiple call clients?

 Well, you could actually remove the participant from the main Daily room and have them join a new room.
 But this means your breakout rooms cannot interact with each other as far as Daily is concerned.
 Once a client is in a new Daily room, it will know nothing about any other room.
 It won’t get shared events, won’t be able to send data or media to other participants in another room, and won’t be able to view the other room’s presence.
 Now, for many use cases this might be just fine.
 Plus, you can bridge that cross-room gap to an extent with our REST API if you have a server component in your application.
 But sometimes, you might want tighter coupling between participants in different breakout rooms.